 Summary: This project studied the addition of a general purpose lane (approximately 7.5 miles) in both directions between I-5 and SR-22 and operational improvements between SR-22 and SR-91 in the cities of Anaheim, Orange, Santa Ana, and Tustin.
 The final ED and PR were approved on March 30, 2020.
-The release of the RFP for the preparation of PS&E is anticipated in mid to late 2021.
+The Board approved the release of the RFP for the preparation of PS&E on September 13, 2021.
+Final design services are anticipated to begin in mid-2022.